-Showing not telling is what works with human beings.
+Showing, not telling, is what works with human beings.

-And if you show them enough different scenes, then they will begin to understand the ‘story’, or narrative if you prefer.
-And then they will become involved.
+As a leader, your ‘audience’ is your team.
+If you tell them what you want they will forget.
+If you show them they will remember.
+And if you show them enough different scenes, then they will begin to understand the narrative, and then they will become involved.